-We used a lexical decision-priming task for two reasons.
-First, this task does not require participants to have an explicit evaluative processing goal (e.g., to process either the valence or arousal of stimuli).
-Therefore, all of the words are explicitly processed in the same way, and differences in performance between words that differ in valence or arousal will be attributable to their emotional dimension per se, without additional influence from topdown, task-dependent processes (Citron, 2012).
-The contribution of valence and arousal to affective priming would be relatively equally accessible in the lexical decision-priming task compared with the evaluative decision task.
-Second, although the evaluative decision task is most widely employed in the relevant literature (for review, see Herring et al., 2013), affective priming effects have been observed in non-evaluative tasks, such as the lexical decision task (e.g., Kissler & Koessler, 2011; Yao & Wang, 2013; Yao & Wang, 2014; Hinojosa, Méndez-Bértolo & Pozo, 2012) and in the naming/pronunciation task (e.g., Spruyt et al., 2007).
-Some researchers suggested that a minimum degree of linguistic processing modulates the allocation of attentional resources to the affective feature of words, even in a more superficial structural task.
-In the lexical decision-priming task, participants need to access a word's meaning when they judge that the target is a real word or a pseudoword, which allows their attention to be divided across various stimulus dimensions, including the inherently important affective feature (Spruyt et al., 2007; Citron, 2012).
-Therefore, to obtain and compare pure valence-driven or pure arousal-driven priming effects, we adopted the lexical decision-priming task, which produces a neutral processing mindset and allows valence and arousal to influence affective priming as equally as possible.
+99 We used the lexical decision-priming task for two reasons.
+First, this task does not require 100 participants to have an explicit evaluative processing goal (e.g., to process either the valence or 101 arousal of stimuli).
+Therefore, all of the words are explicitly processed in the same way, and 102 differences in performance between words that differ in valence or arousal will be attributable to 103 their emotional dimension per se, without additional influence from top-down, task-dependent 104 processes (Citron, 2012).
+In this sense, the contribution of valence and arousal to affective priming 105 would be relatively equally accessible in the lexical decision-priming task compared with the 106 evaluative decision task.

+107 Second, although the evaluative decision task is most widely employed in the relevant 108 literature (for a review see Herring et al., 2013), affective priming effects have been obtained with 109 non-evaluative tasks, such as in the lexical decision task (e.g. Kissler & Koessler, 2011; Steinbeis 110 & Koelsch, 2009; Sass et al., 2012; Hinojosa et al., 2012; Yao & Wang, 2013; 2014; Kazanas, & 111 Altarriba, 2015) and in the naming/pronunciation task (e.g., Spruyt et al., 2007).
+Some researchers 112 have suggested that a minimum degree of linguistic processing modulates the allocation of 113 attentional resources to the affective feature of words, even in a more superficial structural task (i.e., by asking participants to decide whether a word's letters are all written in the same font; 114 115 Hinojosa, Méndez-Bértolo, & Pozo, 2010).
+In the lexical decision-priming task, participants need 116 to access a word's meaning when they judge that the target is a real word or a pseudoword, which

+Commented [HL1]: Please review this sentence to ensure I have kept your meaning.
+I was not very clear what you were aiming to convey.
+117 allows their attention to be divided across various stimulus dimensions, including the inherently 118 important affective feature (Spruyt et al., 2007; Citron, 2012).
+Therefore, to obtain and compare 119 pure valence-driven or pure arousal-driven priming effects, we adopted the lexical decision-120 priming task, which produces a neutral processing mindset and allows valence and arousal to 121 influence affective priming as equally as possible.